 Growing avocado from seed is fun, and a great way to get a free houseplant.
 It may take some experimenting with the location of your glass to find the perfect temperature and amount of sunlight.
 (I had several failed attempts at growing an avocado tree from a pit before finding success.)
 But trust me, when you see your first root or stem poke through that pit – it’s exciting!

-Otherwise, if you want to learn everything you need to know in order to grow any type of seeds you want, then enroll in the Seed Starting Course today.
-It’s a comprehensive, detailed course that will walk you through every step of the way.
+Do you want to learn everything you need to know in order to grow any type of seeds you want?
+Then you need to take my online Seed Starting Course today.
+It’s a comprehensive, detailed, self-paced online course that will walk you through every step of the way.
 Enroll and get started today!

 More Posts About Growing Seeds